oliyh/carmine-streams/README.md

   - The appropriate entry in the delivery counts hash-map[^1] will increase on each attempt
   - When it reaches a particular value we will decide it cannot be processed and send it to a DLQ for later inspection
-  - The `:max-deliveries` key of `:claim-opts` is the number of deliveries required before the message is considered unprocessable.
+  - The `:max-deliveries` key of `:claim-opts` is the number of deliveries required before the message is considered unprocessable or 'poison'.
   - The `:dlq` option of `:claim-opts` specifies
     - The name of the `:stream` to write the message metadata to
     - Whether to `:include-message?` data inside the DLQ message.